mytinycloud/HomeLab/README.md

 * **Dedicated ZFS Storage Server:** Build `CHOAM`, a dedicated TrueNAS server.
 * **Third Proxmox Node (`SALUSA SECUNDUS`):** Add a third node to enable Proxmox HA.
 * **VLAN-Aware Wi-Fi 7 AP:** Deploy a new AP to enable proper wireless segmentation.
+* **Migrate Services:** Systematically migrate containerized services from the standalone Docker host to the Kubernetes cluster.

 ---